Emérgéntly as a Fractal

 |

-Emérgéntly seems to be a fractal (repeating pattern) of relationships between systems and their contexts. |
+Emérgéntly seems to be a fractal (repeating pattern) of relationships within a system e.g. organisation. |

 | These tree images were generated with software.
 The fractal used is a varied dragon curve.
 See Wikipedia | Hubble-Space-Telescope-Galaxy-Collection.
 See Wikipedia |